-But simply having a presence is quite different to having an impact.
-For many businesses, particularly those with limited marketing resource, social media can begin to feel like being obliged to attend a party even though you have a million other things to do, and being not quite able to join in a conversation once you are there.
+But simply having a presence is quite different from having an impact.
+For many businesses, particularly those with limited marketing resources, social media can begin to feel like being obliged to attend a party even though you have a million other things to do and being not quite able to join in a conversation once you are there.
 In short, a very unsocial, ‘social’ experience.

 The power of social media done well, however, is indisputable.
 It represents a dynamic, low cost, highly responsive means of engaging with your client base.

 So, here are eClincher’s top 5 tips for harnessing the power of social media for your business:

 1. Start with a Goal

 Why are you blogging?
 What are you doing on Twitter?
 For example, is it to (a) increase brand awareness by growing your reach, (b) build customer loyalty by providing more support, or © increase sales by getting more people to purchase, more frequently.
 This will help shape your content and measure your progress.